Investigating alternative water sources, adapting to climate change.

 We encourage anyone located in the investigation area who is interested in being supplied with recycled water to get in contact with our team as this will help us determine if there is enough demand in the area for the first stage to progress.

 The project is in the early planning stages and a supply area has not been confirmed.
 We have identified a broad area of investigation and will refine this area as planning progresses and more information becomes available.
-See map below for the proposed investigation area.
+See map for the proposed investigation area.

 - Use large volumes of water for irrigation or agricultural purposes.